jylhakos/literature_and_publications/LC-1350/README.md

-# Timeline for Large Language Models Replacing Human Translators in Text-to-Text Translation
+# Forecasting the Timeline of Shift to Large Language Models in Text-to-Text Translation

 ## Overview